 As an organisation using the Disclosure & Barring Service (DBS) to help assess the suitability of applicants for positions of trust, Cardiff Metropolitan University complies fully with the

 Cardiff Metropolitan University makes all reasonable endeavours to ensure that criminal record checks submitted to the DBS are done so in accordance with the relevant legislative provisions and is requested in line with the appropriate barring lists.
 For example, applicants will only be asked to undertake an enhanced check if their course of study brings them into contact with children and/or vulnerable adults.

 Storage & Access

 Information disclosed is never kept on an applicant’s personnel file.
-Application for DBS checks are made through an electronic system owned by GB Group who hold and destroy information in accordance with Data Protection Principles and GDPR, as well the DBS Code of Practice.
+Application for DBS checks are made through an electronic system owned by First Advantage who hold and destroy information in accordance with Data Protection Principles and GDPR, as well the DBS Code of Practice.
 Paper based information is always kept separately and securely, in lockable, non-portable, storage containers.

 In accordance with section 124 of the Police Act 1997, information disclosed is only passed to those who are authorised to receive it in the programme of their duties.
 We maintain a record of all to whom Disclosures or Disclosure information has been revealed and we recognise that it is a criminal offence to pass this information to anyone who is not entitled to receive it.